How To Make Compost in a Few Weeks and What To Compost

 You’ll make better and faster compost if you add small particulate matter to your composting bins.
 Shredded dry leaves are much better than whole leaves.
 Coffee grounds are great.
 Grass clippings should be mixed with leaves, if possible, to prevent clumping.
 Chop up any stalks from tomato plants or any whole fruits.
 The little microbes and worms prefer smaller particles (their mouths are much smaller than ours!), and turning a large batch of small particles is much easier.

 Just like your garden soil, your composting mix needs the right amount of moisture for optimum performance.
-Not too wet; not too dry.
-If your mixture is very dry… consisting of a large amount of dry shredded leaves, for example, add water.
-Turn the composting bins to distribute the water throughout the mix; then, turn the composting bins so that the ventilation/drainage vents are on the bottom.
-Excess moisture will leak out of the vents.
+If your mixture is too dry, such as when you have a large base of dry shredded leaves, add some water.
+Spin the compost tumbler to distribute the water throughout the mix – and make sure to stop with the ventilation/drainage vents positioned on the bottom.
+Excess moisture can then leak out of the vents.
 Conversely, avoid over-watering because a waterlogged mix is muddy and much harder to turn.

 Break-up Large Clumps by Hand

-While Mantis composters are easy to turn, and will mix the ingredients quite well, it may be necessary to break up some stubborn clumps by hand.
+Mantis Composters are easy to turn, and they mix ingredients effectively, but it may be necessary to break up some stubborn clumps by hand.
 If you’ve added a lot of grass clippings, they may form clumps or mats.
-Simply reach inside the composter bin to break up and mix any clumps.
-Using only well shredded or chopped up materials should eliminate any need to break clumps by hand; but, some folks actually like to get a close look at their composting activity.
+Simply open the door to reach inside the compost bin to break up and mix any clumps.
+Consistently using well-shredded or chopped up materials should eliminate any need to break clumps by hand.

-Turn Your Composting Bins Whenever You Add New Material
+Turn Your Composting Bin Whenever You Add New Material

 Remember that whenever you add new material to one of your composting bins, you’re resetting the composting clock to “day 1.”
 If, however, you take several days or even a couple of weeks to fill the first composting bin, just be sure to give the composting bin a few turns every time you add fresh materials.